mike-lischke/java2typescript/doc/features.md

 ## Iterators

 Both the `Iterator` and the `Iterable` interfaces are supported in Java as well as in TS.
-However, the `Iterator` interface in Java supports additional functionality (namely mandatory `hasNext()` and optional `remove()`), which is not available in TS.
-Hence an own implementation is used instead, but that supports the `Iterable` interface, to allow direct translation of `for` loops with iterable objects.
+However, the `Iterator` interface in Java supports additional functionality (namely the mandatory `hasNext()` and optional `remove()` methods), which is not available in TS.
+For this reason an own implementation is used instead, but that supports the `Iterable` interface, to allow direct translation of `for` loops with iterable objects.

 ## Methods, Rest Parameters and Overloading